blockjarvis/Codeinstitute/README.md

 ## User Stories
 ### First Time Visitor Goals
-1. As a first time visitor, I want to easily see the calendar,whitelists and dates I am looking for.
+1. As a first time visitor, I want to easily see the calendar, whitelists and dates I am looking for.
 2. As a first time visitor, I want to find information about new projects.
 3. As a first time visitor, I want to find out what is the best NFT project.